aceinnolab/Inkycal/README.md

    <a href="https://github.com/aceisace/Inkycal"><img alt="python" src="https://img.shields.io/badge/python-%3E3.7-lightgrey"></a>
 </p>

 Inykcal is a software written in python for selected E-Paper displays.
 It converts these displays into useful information dashboards.
 It's open-source, free for personal use, fully modular and user-friendly.
-Despite all this, Inkycal can run well even on the Raspberry Pi 0.
+Despite all this, Inkycal can run well even on the Raspberry Pi Zero.
 Oh, and it's open for third-party modules!
 Hooray!

 ## Main features
 * Monthly Calendar that shows events from your Google (or other) iCalendar/s